-Describes how much data you can send through an internet connection and is usually measured in bits-per-second.
+Describes how much data you can send through an Ethernet connection and is usually measured in bits-per-second.
 As a rule, increased bandwidth equals faster internet connections.

 In telecommunications, broadband is wide bandwidth data transmission with an ability to simultaneously transport multiple signals and traffic types.
 The medium can be coaxial cable, optical fibre, twisted pair, DSL local telephone networks or wireless broadband (wireless broadband includes Mobile broadband).

 Most often used to refer to having a server that belongs to one person or group physically located on an internet connected network.
 We offer co-location web server hosting providing a secure high speed internet connection for mission critical hosting applications.

 Customer Premises Equipment refers to hardware located at the premises of a customer such as broadband internet routers, VoIP base stations, telephone handsets or other customised hardware.

 Data Encryption Standard is a widely used method of data encryption that uses a 40-bit and 56-bit key to encrypt and decrypt data.
 DES and Triple-DES are used as encryption algorithms by S/MIME.